How John Mark Comer’s View of God Shapes His Spiritual Formation

 John Mark Comer outlines his clearest objections to the Augustinian and Reformed view of God in a polemical sermon entitled Why?
 In this sermon, Comer argues that the will of God means God’s moral intention, and he believes Augustine (AD 354–430) redefined the theological definition of God’s will.
 After Augustine, Comer avers, the will of God comes to be understood to mean that God’s will controls all things.
 For Comer, John Calvin continues this Augustinian view of the will of God.

 Near the beginning of his sermon, Comer plays a long clip of John Piper who (in the clip) says that God wills people to die (2:00).
-Comer takes offense of language of God being in control and sovereign over all things.
+Comer takes offence at language of God being in control and sovereign over all things.
 He even calls this view dangerous.
 While this doctrine gives comfort at the beginning, Comer explains, when evil happens, how can we say that God’s will is still good (~ 5:00)?
 The reality of disease and relationship breakdowns make God’s meticulous providence hard to believe.

 Against the notion that when someone dies, God wills it to be so (6:25), Comer points to 1 Corinthians 15:25–26 as evidence that death is the last enemy of God.
 He claims many things happen that God does not will; “God does not always get his way” because of human “free will.”
-Evil is the by-product of creative freedom of human (~7:40).
+Evil is the by-product of the creative freedom of humans (~7:40).

 Comer’s reasoning works in this way: Death is evil.
 God does not will evil.
 Therefore, God does not will the death of anyone.
 Sin, death, and evil are caused by free will, not God.
 He points to 1 John 5:19 to show that the whole world is under the control of the evil one—and points to God’s battle with the evil one.
 We are in a battle and there is war on earth (8:20).